inet-framework/inet/showcases/wireless/sensornetwork/doc/index.rst

 :ned:`LMac` modules.
-They have parameters to adapt the MAC protocol to the size of the network and the traffic intensity, such as slot time, clear channel assessment duration, bitrate, etc. The parameters have default values, thus the MAC modules can be used without setting any of their parameters.
+They have parameters to adapt the MAC protocol to the size of the network and the traffic intensity, such as slot time, clear channel assessment duration, bitrate, etc. The parameters have default values, so the MAC modules can be used without setting any of their parameters.
 Check the NED files of the MAC modules (``BMac.ned``, ``XMac.ned``, and ``LMac.ned``) to see all parameters.

 The MACs don't have corresponding physical layer models.
 They can be used with existing generic radio models in INET, such as :ned:`GenericRadio` or :ned:`ApskRadio`.
-We're using :ned:`ApskRadio` in this showcase because it is more realistic than :ned:`GenericRadio`.
+This showcase uses :ned:`ApskRadio` because it is more realistic than :ned:`GenericRadio`.

-INET doesn't have WSN routing protocol models (such as Collection Tree Protocol), so we're using Ipv4 and static routing.
+INET doesn't have WSN routing protocol models (such as Collection Tree Protocol), so IPv4 and static routing are used in this showcase.

 Configuration
 ~~~~~~~~~~~~~

-The showcase contains three example simulations, which demonstrate the
+The showcase contains three example simulations that demonstrate the
 three MACs in a wireless sensor network.
 The scenario is that there are
 wireless sensor nodes in a refrigerated warehouse, monitoring the
 temperature at their location.
 They periodically transmit temperature
 data wirelessly to a gateway node, which forwards the data to a server
 via a wired connection.

-Note that in WSN terminology, the gateway would be called sink.
+Note that in WSN terminology, the gateway would be called a sink.
 Ideally,
 there should be a specific application in the gateway node called
-``sink``, which would receive the data from the WSN, and send it to the
+``sink``, which receives the data from the WSN and sends it to the
 server over IP.
-Thus the node would act as a gateway between the WSN and
+Thus the node acts as a gateway between the WSN and
 the external IP network.
-In the example simulations, the gateway just
+In the example simulations, the gateway only
 forwards the data packets over IP.

-To run the example simulations, choose the :ned:`BMac`, :ned:`LMac` and
+To run the example simulations, choose the :ned:`BMac`, :ned:`LMac`, and
 :ned:`XMac` configurations from :download:`omnetpp.ini <../omnetpp.ini>`.
-Most of the configuration keys in the ini file are shared between the
+Most of the configuration keys in the .ini file are shared between the
 three simulations (they are defined in the ``General`` configuration),
 except for the MAC protocol-specific settings.
 All three simulations
 will use the same network, :ned:`SensorNetworkShowcaseA`, defined in
-:download:`SensorNetworkShowcase.ned <../SensorNetworkShowcase.ned>`:
+:download:`SensorNetworkShowcase.ned <../SensorNetworkShowcase.ned>`.

 .. figure:: media/network.png
    :width: 100%